eugenmueller/secuconnect/README.md

 }
 ```

-for further information which arguments are provided.
+For further information which arguments are provided.
 Please check it on https://developer.secuconnect.com/

-if you want to validate the contract use
+If you want to validate the contract use

 ```ruby
 validation_result = Secuconnect::Payment::Contract.validate(account_id: account_id)